-Pupils in Year 2 and lower Key Stage 2 continued to receive class lessons in recorder or flute, taught by a specialist music tutor.
-During the school closure, some input was provided but there was little uptake and so progress was not as great as in previous years.
-In terms of overall objectives, however, pupils learned to play and perform on instruments they would not otherwise have access to, and they developed their skills and enjoyment of music.
+Pupils in Lower Key Stage 2 and Upper Key Stage 2 continued to receive class lessons in samba drumming or recorder, taught by a specialist music tutor.
+Pupils learned to play and perform on instruments they would not otherwise have access to, and they developed their skills and enjoyment of music.
+Upper Key Stage 2 children were also able to perform a concert for their parents which developed their confidence and self-esteem.